-RBC EG uses the governance structure described in the ESG governance section above to consider ESG-related matters which have been identified within RBC EG as potentially relevant to RBC EG's decision-making processes and strategic planning.
+RBC EG uses the governance structure described in section 2 to consider ESG-related matters which have been identified within RBC EG as potentially relevant to RBC EG's decision-making processes and strategic planning.

-Please see page 107 of the Royal Bank of Canada: Annual Report 2023 for an overview of environmental and social risk.
+Please see page 111 of the Royal Bank of Canada: Annual Report 2024 for an overview of environmental and social risk management by RBC Group.